Time in Iceland: Effects on health

-As Iceland observes UTC±00:00 instead of the geographical UTC−01:00 or UTC−02:00, this results in noon being 88 minutes behind other countries in the same offset.
-Health experts have argued that this gives Icelandic teenagers social jet lag as the daylight is a misalignment of biological and social time, which consequently results in detrimental health effects.
+Because Iceland observes UTC+00:00 instead of the geographical UTC−01:00 or UTC−02:00, solar noon is significantly behind other countries in the same offset.
+Health experts have argued that this gives Icelanders social jet lag as the daylight is a misalignment of biological and social time, which consequently results in detrimental health effects.
 As such, several proposals have been made to transition to UTC−01:00 as the standard time zone, all of which have been rejected by the government.

 Björg Þorleifsdóttir, a lecturer at the Faculty of Medicine at the University of Iceland, noted in 2014 that humans' circadian rhythms, the natural internal process that regulates the human sleep–wake cycle, is naturally determined by the solar time of where a person lives.
-But, as Iceland does not observe its geographical position offset, this makes sunrise, noon and sunset happen an hour later than human's biological clocks indicate, which Björg argued leads to disturbed sleep cycles, in-turn giving Icelanders – particularly teenagers – social jet lag, leading to sleep deprivation, slowed reaction times, fatigue, difficulty in concentrating and more frequent mood swings.
+But, as Iceland does not observe its geographical position offset, this makes sunrise, noon and sunset happen roughly an hour and a half later than human's biological clocks indicate, which Björg argued leads to disturbed sleep cycles, in turn giving Icelanders – particularly teenagers – social jet lag, leading to sleep deprivation, slowed reaction times, fatigue, difficulty in concentrating and more frequent mood swings.
 According to Björg, 35 percent of Icelanders aged between 16 and 19 experience this fatigue.
 In January 2018, a work group under the Ministry of Health (which also included Björg) further echoed these concerns, when after a study they concluded that Iceland's peculiar position on the geographical time zone map had indeed affected Icelander's health, and in particular led to an "increased risk of illness, poorer schooling, increased depression and fatigue."

-The aforementioned claims have not been without criticism however.
+However, Þorleifsdóttir's claims have not been without criticism.
 In 2019, astrophysicist Gunnlaugur Björnsson, while noting the importance of sleep, argued that changing the time zone would not fix sleep deprivation or stop its negative effects, citing "nowhere have I seen research that clock setting affects the progression or recovery of lifestyle diseases and other ailments."
 He argued that the prevalence of diseases came from lifestyle choices rather than a biological misalignment with a person's social time.
-He further claimed that "sleep research experts like to state this and seem convinced that this is correct, say 'Studies show that…'.
+He further claimed that "sleep research experts like to state this and seem convinced that this is correct, [saying] 'Studies show that …'.
 They are usually referring to research into the effects of sleep deprivation, not to the results of systematic research into the effects of timekeeping on physical and mental health."

 In 2020, the government released a statement announcing they will not be switching time zones.
 They noted that changing time zones would reduce daylight hours during waking hours by 13%, which could lead to a reduction in exercise and outdoor activities.